Anant Ramachandra Gokhale: Sevasadan Education Society

-End of an Era
+End of an era

 Gokhale believed in the maxim of ‘High Thinking and Simple Living’ and he lived all his life as per his ideals.
-He breathed his last in Sevasadan on 25 June 1978 at the age of 71.
+He died in Sevasadan on 25 June 1978 at the age of 71.
 He dedicated his life to Sevasadan.
 Such devoted servants of society are rare to find in new set.

 Nagpur Sevasadan celebrated Mr. A.R.
 Gokhale's birth centenary year in 2006–2007 and installed his statue in the premises of Nagpur Sevasadan as a mark of respect and a book was published in his memory on the same occasion.
 The congratulatory message for the said book was received from Hon.Prof.Ram Shevalkar and Dr. Rajan Welukar then Vice Chancellor of YCMOU.

 Current website of Sevasadan Nagpur acknowledges Mr.A.R.Gokhale as past management committee member.

 The school is still run carrying the same principles and morals for which it was founded way back in 1927.